What is Competitive Benchmarking? Best Practices

 07 Average Revenue Per User (ARPU)

 To calculate ARPU you should divide your revenue by the number of active users in the measured period.
-Some brands share ARPU regularly in their business reports, so it’s good to follow your competitors and include it in the competitive benchmarking process.
+Some brands share ARPU regularly in their business reports, so it’s good to follow your competitors and include it in the brand benchmarking process.

 Competitive benchmarking tools